 If the insurance company refuses to settle, the next step is to file a lawsuit.
 In state court, this is called a “Petition” and in Federal Court, a “Complaint.”
 We then have the defendant driver served, and his or her insurance company will then defend the case.
-Then the “discovery” phase occurs where both sides will take depositions, and exchanged interrogatories and request for productions (documents, photos, videos) relevant to the case.
+Next, the “discovery” phase occurs where both sides will take depositions, and exchange interrogatories and request for productions (documents, photos, videos) relevant to the case.
 At some point the court will enter a “Scheduling Order” setting all the deadlines for the case.
 Generally, all discovery on the case must be done by the Pretrial Conference.
 At this conference, the judge will review any of the issues with the case, and set the trial date.
 A case can settle at anytime throughout any of the stages.
 The most common times are:

 - After the insurance company takes the plaintiff’s deposition.
 This give the insurance company a chance to evaluate the plaintiff and any of the other facts of the case.

 - Mediation.
-Most judges required car accident cases to go to mediation before trial.
+Most judges require car accident cases to go to mediation before trial.
 This gives both sides a chance to try to get the case settled.
 Both parties will split the cost of the mediator’s fees, and these are paid whether the case is settled or not.

 - Right before trial.
 If all previous attempts to settle the case haven’t worked, there is still a chance the case will settle.
-It’s expensive to go to trial, so both sides will usually try to factor in the cost of trial with where the negotiation dollar amounts are at.
+It’s expensive (and unpredictable) to go to trial, so both sides will usually try to factor in the cost of trial with where the negotiation dollar amounts are at.

 - During trial.
 This happens, but usually only if there is some type of surprise to one side or the other.
-For example, a witness or doctor may more information than initially believed.
+For example, a witness or doctor may have more information than initially believed.

-In Oklahoma City, an individual’s own potential negligence or carelessness does not automatically prevent them from collecting damages.
-However, Oklahoma does bar a person from recovering damages if the degree of fault they bear for an accident that caused damage to them is greater than 50 percent.
+In Oklahoma City, an individual’s own negligence or carelessness does not automatically prevent them from collecting damages.
+However, Oklahoma does bar a person from recovering damages if the degree of fault they bear for an accident is greater than 50 percent.
 Any of the plaintiff’s negligent acts that amount to less than 50 percent of the total fault for the accident results in their damage award reduced proportionally.